Information For Supporters

-It can be quite challenging when somebody you know discloses experiences of sexual violence to you and asks for your help.
-Remember this person confided in you because s/he feels that they can trust you.
+It can be challenging when somebody you know discloses experiences of sexual violence to you and asks for your help.
+Remember this person confided in you because they feel that they can trust you.
 Perhaps you are the first person they have ever told.
 The fact that they have chosen to tell you says you are already doing something right.

 The Centre can provide you with information on options available to the survivor.
 We can also offer you a space to share your own feelings about the situation as a supporter.
 You might feel affected by what you hear, particularly if you have a close relationship with a survivor.

-We also offer training and support for professionals, who have to deal with disclosure as part of their work, for example gards, social workers, teachers or counsellors.
+We also offer training and support for professionals, who have to deal with disclosure as part of their work, for example Gards, social workers, teachers, community workers or counsellors.

-When something terrible has happened to someone you are close to it is often very hard to feel that you can really offer them any help.
-Nothing can be done now about the fact that a person has been hurt but you can be there for them in their recovery.
+When something terrible has happened to someone you are close to, it can be difficult to know what is the best help to offer.
+Nothing can be done now about the fact that a person has been hurt, but you can be there for them in their recovery.

 Here are some things to remember which might help: